awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-getting-set-up.md

   ```
   {
-                  "Sid": "Allow CWE to use the key",
+                  "Sid": "Allow EventBridge to use the key",
                   "Effect": "Allow",
                   "Principal": {
                                   "Service": "events.amazonaws.com"